 Indeed, cloud storage makes co-working and file sharing much easier.
 However, many cloud storage services have been shut down from June 2016.
 IBB China tested 15 providers in May.
 Daxue Consulting re-tested all of them with two additions in November.
 After the big crackdown, we found out more than half of cloud storages either stopped the service or are blocked by GFW – Great Firewall of China.

 Most providers offer personal cloud storage services.
 These platforms are mostly influenced by Chinese regulations because individual users upload and share on the platform illegal contents like pornographic materials.
-Thus, providers like Kuaipan(快盘), Vdisk(新浪微盘) and Dbank (华为网盘) had have to close down services.
+Thus, providers like Kuaipan(快盘), Vdisk(新浪微盘) and Dbank (华为网盘) had to have to close down services.
 One interesting example is Qihoo 360 Yun Pan(360云盘).
-The company responded to the new regulations and now it is transforming from offering personal cloud storage to enterprise services.
-Obviously, you will need to pay for it.
-The cheapest deal is 159 RMB ($22.99) per year, 200GB storage and 20 user accesses (99 RMB if you pay before 2016/12/31).
+The company responded to the new regulations by transforming from offering free personal cloud storage to paid enterprise services.

 Then in November 2017, it updated its product and launched the “360 Security Yun Pan (360 安全云盘)”, which provides paid personal and enterprise services.
 Currently, for individual customers, the cheapest deal is 99 RMB per year, 100GB storage.
 For enterprises, 360 Security Yun Pan offers four kinds of packages (“Starter”, “Advanced”, “Ultimate”, “Customized”) with different prices and a 15-day free trial.